-- access a shared memory location.
+- · access a shared memory location,

-- at least one access is a write.
+- at least one access is a write,

-- the threads use no explicit mechanism to prevent the accesses from being simultaneous.
+- the threads use no explicit synchronization mechanism to protect the shared data.

 Race conditions are typically caused by a lack of synchronization between threads that access shared memory.